 This workshop is available in person or online in both English and French.

 Previous Clients: Electronic Arts, Northern Health Authority, Hewlett-Packard, BC Hydro and many others.

 Additional materials in:

 are also available and can be mixed and matched for a follow-on workshop.
 Please contact us to discuss.

-- Forming new teams and learning from the past experiences of team members.
+- Intentionally form new teams and learn from the past experiences of team members.

-- Understanding oneself and others using the Strength Deployment Inventory by Elias Porter, a self-scoring questionnaire that identifies motivations, personal strengths in how we relate to others, causes of stress or conflict and each individual’s typical response to conflict.
+- Understand yourself and others using the Strength Deployment Inventory by Elias Porter, a self-scoring questionnaire that identifies motivations, personal strengths in how we relate to others, causes of stress or conflict and each individual’s typical response to conflict.
 These insights are practically applied in our collaborative team setting.

-- Creating a Team Agreement on practices and processes that will enhance collaboration.
+- Create a Team Agreement on practices and processes that will enhance collaboration.

-- Introducing techniques and tools to increase team effectiveness for decision making.
+- Introduce techniques and tools to increase team effectiveness for decision making.

 - A deeper review and discussion on various hard skills used in running projects.

-- Engaging in project planning and scheduling: basics of the critical path method (CPM), work breakdown, time calculations, and managing shared project expectations.
+- Engage in project planning and scheduling: basics of the critical path method (CPM), work breakdown, time calculations, and managing shared project expectations.

-- Using collaborative techniques and processes for planning and scheduling projects, establishing positive project practices and procedures, and monitoring and reporting progress.
+- Use collaborative techniques and processes for planning and scheduling projects, establishing positive project practices and procedures, and monitoring and reporting progress.

-- Practicing risk assessment techniques on the projects planned during the workshop.
+- Practice risk assessment techniques on the projects planned during the workshop.

 - Gain a clear understanding of foundational project management principles and how to intentionally craft a team culture.

 - Experience and understand specific skills and techniques to intentionally bring teams to a higher level of maturity and performance